-There are a variety of fertilizers available for zinnias, and they vary in price.
-Organic fertilizers are better than synthetic fertilizers because they are non-concentrated, and are less likely to kill your plants.
+Various fertilizers are available for zinnias, and they vary in price.
+Organic fertilizers are better than synthetic fertilizers because they are non-concentrated and less likely to kill plants.
 Organic fertilizers are also good for zinnias because they are safe for human consumption.
 Below are a few of the top products you can use.
 A good way to start is with Miracle-Gro water-soluble fertilizer.

 Zinnias Pests And Diseases

 One of the most common pests and diseases of Zinnias is Japanese Beetles.
 These insects eat the plant’s leaves and flowers.
 These metallic-green insects also have cooper-brown wings.
-In order to control the population of these pests, spray the plant with neem oil.
-However, you should make sure to do so in the evening to prevent leaf burns.
+To control the population of these pests, spray the plant with neem oil.
+However, you should do so in the evening to prevent leaf burns.

 Leaf spot disease can cause a zinnia to turn white or brown and can even kill the plant.
 Mites and aphids can also damage the plant.
 While neither of these two causes are fatal, they can damage your zinnias.
 In the event that they infect multiple plants, you should consult an expert or a horticulturist for proper control.

 Alternaria leaf spot is a fungus that affects zinnias.
 It begins as a small reddish spot and becomes irregular and tear-shaped, with a large red spot in the center.
 If left untreated, it will result in the death of seedlings.
-The disease is spread through seed and is usually more prevalent during warm weather.
-You should take measures to prevent it by treating seed.
+The disease is spread through seeds and is usually more prevalent during warm weather.
+You should take measures to prevent it by treating seeds.

 When to harvest zinnias, it is important to harvest the flowers at the proper stage so that you can ensure that the blooms last for a long time.
 You should not cut off blooms that are bending.
 Instead, you should cut the stem halfway down the stem, removing any foliage and encouraging new blooms.
 Harvesting zinnias at this point will result in a plant with a shorter stem, and a limp and dead flower.